BradTheeStallion/QAP2-Math-Competition-App-BA/README.md

+<<<Below is the original readme from the repo cloned from my instructor.
+I modified the task slightly by attemping a TDD approach.>>>

 # Math Competition App

 This is the starting point for the **Math Competition App** assignment.
 The goal of this project is to create a simple web application where users can practice solving math questions, track their streak of correct answers, and view leaderboards.